michael-slx/vagrant-arch64-base/readme.md

 - CPU exploit mitigations are disabled
 - Watchdogs are disabled
 - KMS and DRM disabled
 - reflector sorts pacman mirror list by download speed.
-Only HTTPS mirrors are used. reflector is executed automatically on mirror list update (pacman hook) and a weekly timer.
+Only HTTPS mirrors are used. reflector is executed automatically on mirror list update (pacman hook), a weekly timer and on first boot.
+- Machine ID generated on first boot
 - Fancy output for pacman
 - less as default pager, neovim as editor (`EDITOR`, `VISUAL`)
 - User setup: